 - Additional authorized Forensic Psychology courses

-Students must take an additional two courses to complete the Certificate.
+Students must take an additional course to complete the Certificate.
 Students are encouraged to choose from the above list to meet this requirement but permission may also be granted for other courses from Psychological & Brain Sciences, Political Science, Sociology, or other related disciplines.